ismo-karkkainen/diagrammatron/README.md

 - Place edges between the nodes.
 - Place separate sub-diagrams so that they do not overlap.
 - Turn the resulting graph into a graphics file for viewing.
+- A helper script to make it easier to construct templates for conversion.

 All stages are separate programs.
 Input file can contain information for later stages as each stage only considers the part it needs and other